Avaluate/MultipleRobloxInstances/README.md

 [![](https://i.imgur.com/el2EOj2.png)](https://i.imgur.com/el2EOj2.png)

+This was originally made as a tool for [MainDab](https://github.com/Avaluate/MainDab "MainDab"), a keyless Roblox exploit.

 #### I just want to download it
-There is more information including the download link [here.](https://github.com/Avaluate/MultipleRobloxInstances/releases/tag/V1 "here.")
+There is more information including the download link [here](https://github.com/Avaluate/MultipleRobloxInstances/releases/tag/V1 "here").
 Usage instructions are included on the release page.

 #### How this works
 You can see how this works in [program.cs](https://github.com/MainDabRblx/MultipleRobloxInstances/blob/main/Program.cs "program.cs").